ASE-2024-BugBusters/JoyJoin/README.md

+# Project Organization
+## Task Scheduling and Project Management
+- Tools: Github Projects, have a look at `images/GithubProjects.png`
+- Process: Tasks organized into user stories and added to the backlog.
+Sprint planning meetings held at the beginning of each sprint.
+2 times a week stand-up meetings conducted for progress tracking.
+Sprint reviews held at the end of each sprint.
+Timeline Overview: Gantt chart used for visualization.

+## Versioning and Git Branching
+Version Control: Git

+Branching Model: Gitflow

+Main Branches:
+- main
+- development
+- Feature Branches: Created for each new feature or user story.
+- Pull Requests: Integral part of the workflow for code review and collaboration.
+Each feature or bug fix developed on a feature branch.
+Code review and testing conducted before merging into the main branch.

 # Deployment Frontend
-The Frontend is deployed on AWS and can be accessed: http://13.38.253.17:3005/
+The Frontend is deployed on AWS and can be accessed: http://13.38.253.17:3005/, have a look at `images/FrontendOnAWS.png`
 # Deployment Microservices on AWS
 1. For each Microservice create an EC2 instance
 2. The FRONTEND, REGISTRY-SERVICE and the API-GATEWAY need an elastic IP address, which means they get a fixed public IP address in the VPC.
 This is required to know where to connect to and where to send the requests on startup of the ther service